-These are the solution components displayed in the application and the components that you will work with directly when adding or removing solution components using the solution page.
+These are the solution components displayed in the application and the components that you’ll work with directly when adding or removing solution components using the solution page.
 Each of the other types of solution components will depend on one or more of these solution components to exist.

 Ribbon customizations for the application ribbon and entity ribbon templates.
-Application ribbons do not include definitions of ribbons at the entity or form level.
+Application ribbons don’t include definitions of ribbons at the entity or form level.

-Custom application ribbons frequently have published dependencies on Web resources.
+Custom application ribbons frequently have published dependencies on web resources.
 Web resources are used to define ribbon button icons and JScript functions to control when ribbon elements are displayed or what actions are performed when a particular ribbon control is used.
-Dependencies are only create when the ribbon definitions use the
+Dependencies are only created when the ribbon definitions use the

-$webresource: directive to associate the Web resource to the ribbon.
-For more information, see$webresource directive.
+$webresource: directive to associate the web resource to the ribbon.
+More information: $webresource directive

-Template for a knowledge base article that contains the standard attributes of an article.
+Template that contains the standard attributes of an article.
 There is always an internal dependency between the article template and the KbArticle entity.

-Template for a contract containing the standard attributes of a contract.
+Template that contains the standard attributes of a contract.
 There is always an internal dependency between the contract template and the contract entity.

-Template for an email message that contains the standard attributes of an email message.
+Template that contains the standard attributes of an email message.
 An email template typically includes fields that insert data from specified entity attributes.
 An email template can be linked to a specific entity when it is created so there can be an internal dependency on the entity.
-A global email template is not associated with a specific entity, but it may have published dependencies on entity attributes used to provide data.
+A global email template isn’t associated with a specific entity, but it may have published dependencies on entity attributes used to provide data.
 A process (workflow) frequently is configured to send an email using an email template creating a published dependency with the workflow.

 Profile that defines the access level for secured attributes.

-Template for a mail merge document that contains the standard attributes of that document.
-A mail merge template has a published dependency on the entity it is associated with.
+Template that contains the standard attributes of a mail merge document.
+A mail merge template has a published dependency on the entity it’s associated with.

 Assembly that contains one or more plug-in types.
 Plug-ins are registered to events that are typically associated with an entity.
 This creates a published dependency.

 Data summary in an easy-to-read layout.
-A report will have published dependencies on any entity or attribute data included in the report.
+A report has published dependencies on any entity or attribute data included in the report.
 Each report must also be associated with a Report category creating an internal dependency on a solution component called Report Related Category (ReportCategory).
-Reports may be configured to be sub-reports creating a published dependency with the parent report.
+Reports may be configured to be subreports creating a published dependency with the parent report.